 In general, secured loans may be easier to get if you don’t have an excellent credit score, though your risk is higher – you could lose a major asset if you fall behind on payments.

 “You have to have a pretty good credit score for an unsecured loan, because there is more risk on the lender side,” says Tracy East, director of communications at Consumer Education Services, Inc, a nonprofit debt counseling firm in Raleigh, North Carolina.
 “If you can qualify, it may be a benefit to you, but at a higher interest rate.”

-Under the FICO scale, a “good” credit score is 670 and above (out of 850).
+A “good” FICO credit score is 670 and above (out of 850), according to credit bureau Experian.
 If you don’t have a strong credit score, you may not qualify for a loan or get the best terms.
 In that case, you may look to alternate sources of credit – but only if you’re able to pay it off responsibly.
-Find your credit score through your credit card issuer or bank.
+You can typically find your credit score — which is different from your freely-available annual credit report — through your credit card issuer or bank.

 Does Having Collateral Improve My Chances of Getting a Loan?

-Offering security can make the application process easier and earn you a lower interest rate.
-However, Nayar cautions borrowers from overleveraging themselves: “Ask yourself if you are taking on more debt than you’re able to repay,” he says.
+While choosing a secured loan instead of an unsecured loan may make it easier to qualify for a loan at reasonable interest rates, Nayar cautions borrowers from overleveraging themselves: “Ask yourself if you are taking on more debt than you’re able to repay,” he says.
 Otherwise, your home, vehicle, or other asset could be in jeopardy.